How to Get Wi-Fi Without an Internet Provider?

 Why not make use of that rather than shelling out more cash for a new residential broadband connection?

-You will need to purchase a hotspot device and sign up for a mobile internet service if you decide to go this route, so there will be an initial investment involved.
+If you decide to go this route, you will need to purchase a hotspot device and sign up for a mobile internet service, so there will be an initial investment involved.
 On the other hand, a good number of businesses provide mobile hotspots.

 4) Public Wi-Fi Network